 Health Insurance Available for Expats

-In practice, many expats assigned to the Philippines often make use of their private insurance from their home countries as they are able to advance payment and also find the established reimbursement process simpler.
+Many expats assigned to the Philippines make use of private insurance from their home countries as the insurance companies can make advanced payments to the hospitals and also the reimbursement process is simpler.

 Expats may also opt for either private health insurance or HMOs.